Ward InformationWard Clerk: Jo Hughes

 Ward meetings with your Ward Councillors take place every 3/4 months and alternate between Bothenhampton Village Hall and Walditch Village Hall.

-- The next Bothenhampton & Walditch Ward Public Engagement Session will take place in September 2025 at Walditch Village Hall – date and time to be confirmed.
+- The next Bothenhampton & Walditch Ward Public Engagement Session will take place in the New Year at Walditch Village Hall – date and time to be confirmed.
+The last meeting took place on Thursday 18th November 2025, 2.00pm – 3.00pm at Bothenhampton Village Hall.
+Please see the meeting notes under ‘Notes from Previous Meetings when available’

 Notes from Previous Meetings